pepkit/pepspec/docs/pipestat/pipestat-schema.md

 - boolean
 - null

-Pipestat also extends the jsonschema vocabulary by adding two _additional_ types, which are common results of a pipeline: `image` and `file`.
+Pipestat also extends the json schema vocabulary by adding two _additional_ types, which are common results of a pipeline: `image` and `file`.
 These types require reporting objects with the following attributes:

 - `file`:
     - `path`: path to the reported file